How to Stay Safe During Hurricane Season

 Eight tips to protect your family and home during hurricane season

-You don’t have to live in Tornado Alley or on a coast to experience the devastation of a hurricane, tornado or other windstorm.
+You don’t have to live in Tornado Alley or on a coast to experience the devastation of a hurricane, tornado or other severe windstorm.
 With hurricane season officially in full effect, it is important to be prepared in case of a natural disaster.

 Family Handyman recommends the following tips to protect your home and family, and minimize costly damage from hurricanes and other windstorms.

 How to Stay Safe During a Hurricane

 1. Invest in hurricane windows: Windows are the most vulnerable part of your house, so invest in hurricane windows that will withstand windstorm damage, survive longer than ordinary ones and save you a bundle.

 2. Establish an evacuation plan: Make sure you have an emergency evacuation plan in place to ensure the quickest route to safety.

 3. Trim troublesome trees: Storms wreck havoc on trees – be sure to have a professional remove or trim large, high branches that are a threat to you, your property and neighbors.

 4. Invest in an emergency generator: Hurricanes and other windstorms frequently cause power outages, but an emergency generator will enable you to run essential appliances and lights.

 5. Prepare an emergency care kit: Make sure you assemble a survival kit so you have it ready when a natural disaster hits.
 Include: